phides-code/go-dynamodb-service-template/README.md

 ### Customize

--   Find and replace `Appname` with the name of your app (upper and lowercase A)
+-   Find and replace `Appname` with the name of the app (upper and lowercase A)
 -   Find and replace `Banana`/`Bananas` with the table name (upper and lowercase B)
--   Find and replace `ca-central-1` with your AWS region
+-   Find and replace `ca-central-1` with the AWS region
 -   Update fields in `database.go`
--   Update OriginURL in `constants.go`
+-   Update values in `constants.go`

 ### Deploy manually